-Provides information on gluten (what it is), how the FDA defines "gluten-free," the types of foods for which this definition is enforced, and information for reporting a product with unclear labeling or that may be mislabeled.
+This page (also available in Spanish) provides information on gluten sensitivity and Celiac disease, how the FDA defines "gluten-free," the types of foods for which this definition is enforced, and information for reporting a product with unclear labeling or that may be mislabeled.

 Food Allergy vs Food Intolerance Source: American Academy of Allergy, Asthma & Immunology

-PDF that reviews the difference between food allergy and food intolerance.
+Page that reviews the difference between a food allergy and food intolerance.